SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 <br>Note: where # is the number assigned to you
 <br>![](/exercises/ex0/images/BrowseCatalog_shared_00_140.png)

-87. Select on Customers_US2_#.parquet file and on the right side scroll down to Glossary and see the associated term 'Add
+87. Select on Customers_US2_#.parquet file and on the right side scroll down to Glossary and see the associated term 'Address_#
 <br>Note: where # is the number assigned to you
 <br>![](/exercises/ex0/images/Glossary_Catalog_Relationships_00_10.png)